 We currently provide brand e-commerce services under three business models on major marketplaces, such as Tmall, JD.com and Pinduoduo, and social media channels, such as WeChat Mini Programs and RED (Xiaohongshu), as well as emerging live streaming and short video platforms, such as Douyin and Kuaishou.
+As of December 31, 2023, approximately 44.7% of our brand partners engaged with us for store operations of at least two channels, compared with 41.8% as of a year ago.
 We also operate official brand stores and provide O2O solutions to our brand partners.
 Enabled by our advanced technological capabilities, we can seamlessly integrate the brand partners' operations across various channels with unified product details and consumer profiles, strategic cross-channel marketing and synchronized inventory management, which provide the brand partners with a single view of their business across different channels and platforms.
 We leverage all of these platforms to deliver omni-channel solutions that combine the strengths of diverse platforms to achieve optimal branding effect and sales results responsive to the e-commerce objectives of each brand partner.